 As a result, The Color Of Medicine begins with some much appreciated context.
-We find out about The Ville, a fascinating African-American neighbourhood located in North St Louis.
+We find out about The Ville, an African-American neighbourhood located in North St Louis.
 “You first have to understand the time period before we can tell you about the hospital and all of these amazing people,” says Shackelford.
 “This is what gave us our jumping off point.”

 The film then introduces us to Homer G. Phillips himself.
 A lawyer with an interest in healthcare and a civil rights advocate, Phillips was fiercely anti-segregation.
-However, he also recognised the need for a medical facility to treat African Americans and so backed the development of a separate hospital located in The Ville.
+However, he also recognised the need for a medical facility to treat African Americans and so backed the development of a segregated hospital located in The Ville.

 Sadly, Phillips did not live to see the completion of this project - he was assassinated in 1931 in circumstances that are still something of a mystery.
 As a result of his support and in honour of his legacy, the new hospital was given his name.